 Analysts in the United States and Russia have pointed to the degradation of Russia's early warning network of satellites and radars to note that Russia may soon lack the ability to monitor and react to strategic threats to its own territory.
 In early 1997, Russia's Defense Minister Rodionov stated that he feared a loss of control over Russian strategic nuclear forces in the future if additional funding were not available to maintain and modernize the communications links in the nuclear command and control structure.
 Furthermore, in June and July 1998, both of Russia's geostationary early warning satellites failed; this leaves Russia relying on its older satellites and ground radar stations for early warning of ballistic missile attacks.
 These systems cannot provide continuous coverage of U.S. missile launch sites.
-At the end of August, Russia lost another early warning asset when Latvia shut down the Skrunda radar, which provided Russia with early warning of ballistic missile attacks.
+At the end of August, Latvia shut down the Skrunda radar, which had provided Russia with early warning of ballistic missile attacks.
 Russia had hoped that Latvia would allow this radar to continue operating until a new radar in Belarus was completed.

 The U.S. Defense Department has downplayed concerns about a loss of control over Russia's nuclear weapons, noting that the central command structure remains in place.
-But some analysts fear that Russia could respond to the degradation of the system by disseminating codes needed to launch nuclear weapons to commanders in the field to make sure that these commanders had the ability to launch missiles in a conflict.
-This might raise the possibility of an accidental or unauthorized use of these weapons.
+But some analysts fear that Russia could respond to the degradation of the system by disseminating codes needed to launch nuclear weapons to commanders in the field to make sure that these commanders could launch missiles in a conflict.
+This might increase the possibility of an accidental or unauthorized use of these weapons.

 Reports in the Russian press have also noted that some strategic rocket forces personnel have faced serious financial hardship.
-Reports of inadequate funding for training and maintenance, along with low morale among the troops, have raised concerns about an eventual breakdown of authority among strategic rocket troops.
-Recent reports of shooting incidents at facilities that house nuclear weapons or materials and onboard a nuclear-powered attack submarines have raised further concerns about the reliability of Russia's military personnel.
+Inadequate funding for training and maintenance, along with low morale, could lead to an eventual breakdown of authority among strategic rocket troops.
+Shooting incidents at facilities that house nuclear weapons or materials and onboard a nuclear-powered attack submarines have raised further concerns about the reliability of Russia's military personnel.
 Although problems with the troops probably would not lead to the unauthorized use of nuclear weapons, they could make it difficult for Russia to remain confident in the reliability and effectiveness of its nuclear deterrent.
+The National Intelligence Council reported, in February 2002, that these concerns had eased somewhat in recent years, as the Russian economy had improved and wages were restored.
+Russia has also implemented several programs that screen troops responsible for nuclear weapons for psychological, drug, and alcohol problems.

-In early 1999, officials in the Russian government acknowledged that the Y2K bug could pose problems for Russia's military systems and some stated it could cost Russia \$2-3 billion to solve the problems.
-A team from the U.S. Defense Department that traveled to Moscow in mid-February 1999 to assess the problem and proposed that the two nations man a joint early warning center in Colorado Springs at the end of December 1999 and early January 2000.
-In mid-September, Secretary of Defense Cohen and Russia's Defense Minister Sergeyev established the Y2K Center for Strategic Stability.
-This facility, which was based at Peterson Air Force Base in Colorado, monitored ballistic missile launches world-wide from December 30, 1999 through January 15, 2000.
+In 1999, concerns focused on the possibility that the Y2K bug could pose problems for Russia's military systems.
+A team from the U.S. Defense Department that traveled to Moscow in mid-February 1999 to assess the problem and proposed that the two nations man a joint early warning center at the end of December 1999.
+The two nations established the Y2K Center for Strategic Stability at Peterson Air Force Base in Colorado.
+Together they monitored ballistic missile launches world-wide from December 30, 1999 through January 15, 2000.
 Russian officers manned the center and had access to data from U.S. early warning assets.
 The New Year passed with no apparent or reported missile warning problems.